-iv) The Group have not traded or invested in Crypto currency or Virtual Currency during the financial year.
+iv) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year.

-v) The Group have not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the intermediary shall: a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of The Group (Ultimate Beneficiaries) or b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries.
+v) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the intermediary shall:

+- directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the funding party (Ultimate Beneficiaries) or - provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries.

-vi) The Group have not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall : a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries.
+vi) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall:

+- directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries.

-vii) The Group does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).
+vii) The Company does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).

-viii) The Group have not been declared wilful defaulter by any bank or financial institution or government or any government authority.
+viii) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority.

-ix) The Group have not revalued its Property, Plant and Equipment and Intangible assets during the year ended March 31, 2024.
+ix) The Company has not revalued its Property, Plant and Equipment and Intangible assets during the year ended March 31, 2024.

 x) The Code on Social Security, 2020 ('Code') relating to employee benefits during employment and post-employment benefits received Presidential assent in September 2020.
 However, the date on which the Code will come into effect has not been notified.
-The Group will assess the impact of the Code when it comes into effect and will record any related impact in the period when the Code becomes effective.
+The Company will assess the impact of the Code when it comes into effect and will record any related impact in the period when the Code becomes effective.

-44 The Holding Company and its subsidiaries which are companies incorporated in India and whose financial statements have been audited under the Act has maintained proper books of account as required by law except for the August22 MCA notification first year for which the company is implementing wherein it does not have servers physically located in India for the daily backup in relation to its accounting software.
-However, the Holding Company have backups of its invoicing software on servers maintained in India.
-Further, subsequent to the year-end, the Holding company is in the process of establishing mechanism for taking daily back-up of its accounting software in a server physically located in India.
+44. The Company has maintained proper books of account as required by law except for the August'22 MCA notification first year for which the company is implementing wherein it does not have servers physically located in India for the daily backup in relation to its accounting software.
+However, the company have backups of its invoicing software on servers maintained in India.
+Further, subsequent to the year-end, the Company is in the process of establishing mechanism for taking daily back-up of its accounting software in a server physically located in India.

-45 The Holding Company and its subsidiaries which are companies incorporated in India and whose financial statements have been audited under the Act (other than one of its subsidiaries Pickrr Technologies Private Limited) has used Oracle Netsuite as its accounting software for maintaining its books of account for the year ended March 31, 2024 which has a feature of recording audit trail (edit log) and the same has operated throughout the year for all relevant transactions recorded in the software at application level except for logs of certain attributes of deleted transactions and logs of changes made at administrator level (if any).
+45. The Company has used Oracle Netsuite as its accounting software for maintaining its books of account for the year ended March 31, 2024 which has a feature of recording audit trail (edit log) and the same has operated throughout the year for all relevant transactions recorded in the software at application level except for logs of certain attributes of deleted transactions and logs of changes made at administrator level (if any).
 Since, the company uses a third party accounting software in which the database is maintained by the service provider, the management is unable to comment whether audit trail feature at the database level was enabled and operated throughout the year for all relevant transactions recorded in the software.
 Also, audit trail for accounting and certain related software was not enabled at the database level to log any direct changes to the database.
 Further, no instance of audit trail feature being tampered with was noted in respect of accounting software where the audit trail has been enabled.